 - Keep an eye on the soap and stir it down gently only if it starts to bubble over.

 - The mix will begin to take on a clear Vaseline like look.
 Once the whole mix has this look, you can test it to see if it is done.
 Take a small sample of the soap and rub it between your fingers.
 It should have a waxy feel.
 Test the soap by touching it to your tongue, if it 'zaps' like a nine volt battery, it's not done.
 Keep cooking until it no longer 'zaps'.

 1. Incorporating additives.

 - Mix in any botanical bits and extracts.

 - Once the soap has cooled a bit, you can add the essential oils.
 Make sure to cool the soap to a temperature below the essential oils flash point.
 Flash point is the temperature that the essential oil will ignite and vaporize.
 If it is added at too high a temperature, your soap may not smell like you planned.

 2. Moulding the soap.

-- Hot process soap is a lot like re-batching when it comes to molding.
+- Hot process soap is a lot like re-batching when it comes to moulding.
 It doesn't pour.
-It is a thick gooey mass (like mashed potatoes) that must be scooped into the mold quickly.
+It is a thick gooey mass (like mashed potatoes) that must be scooped into the mould quickly.

-- Remove the soap from the mold and take off the butchers paper.
-If you used unlined individual molds, you may find it easier to remove the soap by placing it in the freezer for awhile.
+- Remove the soap from the mould and take off the butchers paper.
+If you used unlined individual moulds, you may find it easier to remove the soap by placing it in the freezer for awhile.